 What I like is that I can spend two or three hours making visuals for my Twitter feed, and then I can load the Tweets into MeetEdgar and create links that take people to my website.
 MeetEdgar has recently added a feature that allows me to add .rss feeds from my favorite sites.
 That should help me change out some of the items in my library.

 ShareLinkGenerator.
-This amazing tool is so simple even a non-techie can do it.
-And it’s free.
+(A similar tool, but one that doesn’t have ads, is www.websiteplanet.com/webtools/sharelink/.)
+These amazing tools are so simple even a non-techie can use them.
+And they’re free.
 So, let’s say you have a blog post or an Amazon book link you want to get out into the world.
 Type the link in one of the boxes, and you can generate appropriately sized links and text boxes for all the others.
 This saved me a boatload of time when I was preparing social media posts for the launch of BONDS OF LOVE & BLOOD, one of which is shown below.
 And this visual was created on the app I mention next, which is Canva.

 Canva.
 If you’re going to take the job of constructing your platform seriously, you’ll definitely need images.
 Sizing the images properly is key to image-preparation not turning into a big time sink.
 I use Canva, and I upload my own images to avoid avoid paying Canva’s annoying $1-per-photo fee.
 Otherwise, Canva is free.